bhargavv62/End-to-End-Frontend-CI-CD-Deployment-on-AWS-with-Jenkins/README.md

 Open the swiggy app and check the output.

-To automate the delivery process, we can also implement Webhooks!.
+We can also implement Webhooks to automate the delivery process.

 # Best Practices

-•	Maintain a dedicated staging environment to thoroughly test deployments before moving them to production.
+1) Use a staging environment to test and validate deployments before releasing them to production.

-•	Integrate automated testing into your CI/CD pipeline to identify and resolve issues early.
+2) Incorporate automated testing within your CI/CD pipeline to detect and fix issues early in the development cycle.

-•	Harden Jenkins and Tomcat configurations with proper authentication, access controls, and regular security updates.
+3) Secure Jenkins and Tomcat by enforcing authentication, managing access permissions, and performing regular updates.

 # Conclusion

+Implementing CI/CD automation accelerates software delivery, reduces manual errors, and improves overall consistency.

-Automating deployments with a CI/CD pipeline helps you save time, minimize errors, and accelerate feature delivery.
-Deploying Java applications to Tomcat using Jenkins and Maven becomes seamless when approached methodically.
+Deploying Java applications to Apache Tomcat with Jenkins and Maven becomes effortless with a well-structured pipeline.

-Adopting CI/CD streamlines workflows, enhances reliability, and accelerates feature delivery—allowing teams to focus on innovation over manual tasks.
+By embracing CI/CD, teams can deliver reliable releases faster while dedicating more time to innovation and continuous improvement.

-# 🛠️ Author & Community
+# 👨‍💻 Author & Contributors
-This project is maintained by Sravani💡.
+This project is maintained by Bhargav💡.
 Your feedback and contributions are welcome!

 # 📧 Connect with me: